jsx-eslint/eslint-plugin-react/docs/rules/react-in-jsx-scope.md

 # Disallow missing React when using JSX (react/react-in-jsx-scope)

+💼 This rule is enabled in the following [configs](https://github.com/jsx-eslint/eslint-plugin-react#shareable-configurations): `all`, `recommended`.
+This rule is disabled in the following configs: `jsx-runtime`.

 When using JSX, `<a />` expands to `React.createElement("a")`.
 Therefore the `React` variable must be in scope.

 If you are using the @jsx pragma this rule will check the designated variable and not the `React` one.